-Wouldn’t it be great if your customers always felt as though they were receiving personalized assistance from you?
-There are a few companies and industries who have managed to build the feel of a personalized assistant into their business model.
+Wouldn’t it be great if your customers always felt like they were receiving personalized assistance from you?
+There are a few companies and industries that have managed to build the feel of a personalized assistant into their business model.

-Part of the equation of a successful subscription box is finding out what your customers like in order to send them the right thing.
-Stitchfix’s model centers completely on getting customers to tell Stitchfix what they like, so Stitchfix can send them things they might like.
-It’s this personalization that feels extremely unique, as each person is paired with a personal stylist after filling out a hefty detailed quiz.
-The customers pay a fee to subscribe, which is deducted if they keep at least one of the items sent to them.
+Part of the equation of a successful subscription box is finding out what your customers like to send them the right thing.
+Stitchfix’s model centers entirely on getting customers to tell Stitchfix what they like so Stitchfix can send them things they might like.
+This personalization feels extremely unique, as each person is paired with a personal stylist after filling out a hefty detailed quiz.
+The customers pay a subscription fee, which is deducted if they keep at least one of the items sent to them.

-However, no business could make a profit with personal stylists looking over each individual profile and sorting through a massive catalog of items.
+However, no business could profit from personal stylists looking over each individual profile and sorting through a massive catalog of items.
 Humans are terrible at quickly and efficiently processing large amounts of data and making decisions — that’s a job for artificial intelligence.
-AI is how Stitchfix efficiently scales up, with its algorithm looking at trends, measurements, feedback, and preferences to narrow down a list of suggestions for the stylist to choose from.
-The AI assists the stylist, who then assists the customer in true tech-human harmony.
+AI is how Stitchfix efficiently scales up, with its algorithm looking at trends, measurements, feedback, and preferences to narrow down a list of suggestions for the stylist.
+The AI assists the stylist, who assists the customer in true tech-human harmony.

 If You Liked That, You Might Like…

-Amazon knows that 60% of the time, someone looking at a Keurig coffee maker has also looked at disposable K-Cups, and probably actual cups to drink the coffee out of.
+Amazon knows that 60% of the time, someone looking at a Keurig coffee maker has also looked at disposable K-Cups and probably actual cups to drink the coffee.
 What does the AI do?
 Suggests those products to everyone looking at a Keurig.
 It’s kind of like having a virtual assistant who’s constantly trying to guess what you want based on what you’ve searched for, what you’re clicking on, and what millions and millions of other people have done in your situation.

 Can AI help you find your perfect product?